-Thre ee Months Ended A April 30, Cha ange
+Three Months Ended July 31, Change inge

-202 3 2022 \$ %
+2023 2022 \$ %

-Sales and marketing - \$ 90,564 \$ 80,252 10,312 13 %
+Sales and marketing \$ 101,134 \$ 87,674 13,460 15 %

-Sales and marketing expenses increased by \$10.3 million, or 13%, for the three months ended April 30, 2023 compared to the same period of the prior year.
-The increase was primarily driven by a \$8.1 million net increase in employee-related costs due to a 15% increase in headcount in our sales and marketing organization from April 30, 2022 to April 30, 2023.
-The increase in these employee-related costs was net of a \$2.4 million decrease in stock-based compensation expense due to forfeitures.
-The increase in employee-related costs also includes a \$2.9 million net increase in amortization of deferred contract acquisition costs driven by our increase in revenue.
-Marketing expenses and travel expenses increased by \$3.0 million, driven primarily by increases in advertising, sponsorships, and external conference costs.
-The remainder of increase was attributable to a \$0.3 million increase in software expenses and a \$0.3 million increase in professional services, driven by increased headcount and revenue growth and offset by a \$1.4 million decrease in company events primarily due to our current year company-wide event being mainly a virtual event.
+Sales and marketing expenses increased by \$13.5 million, or 15%, for the three months ended July 31, 2023 compared to the same period of the prior year.
+The increase was primarily driven by a \$10.8 million net increase in employee-related costs.
+The increase in these employee-related costs included a \$1.1 million increase in stock-based compensation expense.
+The increase in employee-related costs also includes a \$4.0 million net increase in amortization of deferred contract acquisition costs driven by our increase in revenue, a \$1.0 million increase in payroll, and a \$4.0 million increase in severance.
+The remainder of increase was attributable to a \$0.8 million increase in professional services and a \$1.7 million increase in company events due to more in-person meetings as COVID restrictions lifted.